 JAMESTOWN REDISCOVERY FOUNDATION — The First Assembly and Establishment of Rule of Law in English America — $25,000

-The Jamestown Rediscovery Foundation (JRF) supports the preservation, education, and archaeological investigation of Jamestown, the original site of the first permanent English settlement in America.
+The Jamestown Rediscovery Foundation (JRF) is dedicated to uncovering, preserving, and sharing Jamestown’s diverse history and its contributions to the foundations of America.
 The United States’ first form of representative government, the General Assembly, convened inside Jamestown’s church in the summer of 1619.
 There, the fundamental principles of a free people —private property, Rule of Law, and self-governance — were established and democracy in America was born.
 Today, it is essential to examine the Rule of Law, and learning about our nation’s past allows us to influence the future.
 With support from the Virginia Law Foundation, JRF will facilitate First Assembly education through on-site tours and programming, virtual field trips, and pre-recorded tours for Jamestown’s web outreach.

 JAZZ4JUSTICE — Jazz4Justice Concerts — $8,000